fractal-analytics-platform/localstack-aws-zarr/README.md

 ### Spoiler alert

-Writing a file on localfs seems to be faster than creating the zarron s3 bucket.
+Writing a file on localfs seems to be faster than creating the zarr on s3 bucket.
 Creating it locally shows an elapsed time ~100 times faster than creating it on s3

 Elapsed time for writing on localfs:  0.03611588500007201 sec